What is Supply Chain?

-The supply chain is the process of delivering a product from a business to the customer.
-The supply chain covers stages from suppliers to manufacturing, storage, and distribution.
+The supply chain is the process of delivering a product to a customer by a business.
+The supply chain covers the stages from suppliers to production, storage, and distribution.
 A supply chain is a business strategy designed to increase efficiency by integrating and optimizing all processes.

 Supply Chain Stages